 A test conducted on the water supplies of Kansas showed that particles ranging from chloroform to arsenic and everything in between were present in the majority of the state’s water.

-Atrazine is also high up on the list of contaminants which appear in the water of the Missouri.
+Atrazine is also high up on the list of contaminants that appear in the water of the Missouri.
 It is the second most used weed killer in the United States leading to its widespread presence in the water… hence leading to the small amounts of pesticide being present in the water of Wichita and all of Kansas.

-Lastly, Those Pesky Hormones!
+Sadly, Those Pesky Hormones!

 It’s bad enough that we have to fight the poisons the FDA allows into our food in America, but do we have to drink poison too?